School Bus Safety – for Kids!

 - When waiting for the bus, stay away from the street.
 Be aware of traffic and follow safety rules.

-- Make sure the driver can see you at all times by staying 10 steps away from the bus.
+- Make sure the driver can see you at all times by keeping a safe distance away from the bus.

 - Wait for the bus to stop completely before you approach it to get on or before you stand up to get off.